JBroks/GB-Accidents-Dashboard/README.md

 - **Navbar** - navbar contains the dashboard name;

-- **Region selector** - this `dc.selectMenu` feature allows users to filtering out data for a particular region of Great Britain by selecting it from the list;
+- **Region selector** - this `dc.selectMenu` feature allows users to filter out data for a particular region of Great Britain by selecting it from the list;

 - **Summary statistics number displays** - `dc.numberDisplay` feature presenting summary statistics of total annual accidents / casualties / vehicles involved figures;

 - **Pie charts** - two pie charts (`dc.pieChart`) show analysis of accidents by severity level and road type.
-By clicking on a given slice whole dashboard is recalculated to filter out only the chosen category.
+By clicking on a given slice, all dashboard results are recalculated to filter out only the chosen category.

 - **Stacked bar chart** - `dc.barChart` presents percentage split of accidents by severity by road speed limit.
 Each bar represents data for different speed limit, and each stack represents accident severity category.
-By clicking on a given bar whole dashboard is recalculated to filter out only the chosen category.
+By clicking on a given bar, all dashboard results are recalculated to filter out only the chosen category.

 - **Average per day and peak time number displays** - `dc.numberDisplay` features used to calcualate average accidents / casualties per day, and accidents / casualties peak hour and peak value calculated for an average day;

 - **Line charts** - `dc.lineChart` features presenting monthly and hourly distribution of annual accidents / casualties / vehicles involved totals;

-- **Records count** - `dc.dataCount` feature presenting count of records selected from the dataset;
+- **Records count** - `dc.dataCount` feature presenting count of records selected from the 2017 dataset;

-- **Reset all** - feature ithat enables users to reset all their selection;
+- **Reset all** - feature that enables users to reset all their selection;

 - **Footer** - simple footer containing link to the original **DfT** dataset and link to the data copyrights.